ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.showProjectExplorerIn`

-Set the activity (left bar) where the project explorer view will be displayed.Requires restart.
+Set the activity (left bar) where the project explorer view will be displayed.
+If `explorer`, then the project explorer will be a collapsible tab in the main explorer view, a sibling to the file system explorer.
+If `fsharp`, a new activity with the F# logo will be added and the project explorer will be rendered in this activity.Requires restart.

 **Type:** `enum`